beregond/simver/README.rst

 --------

-This simple scheme may be at first difficult to understand, how to use it in practice and solve many versioning problems, therefore please check examples document to grasp more about it.
+This simple scheme may be at first difficult to understand, how to use it in practice and solve many versioning problems, therefore please check cookbook to grasp more about it.